 Written by Keith Bishop, Clinical Nutritionist, Cancer Coach, and Retired Pharmacist

-Methylglyoxal is produced when our cells break glucose down to release energy.
+Methylglyoxal is produced when our cells break down glucose to release energy.
 While it's a natural by-product, excessive levels can be harmful.
-Diets high in processed foods, often rich in carbohydrates and unhealthy fats, can lead to increased methylglyoxal production.
+Diets high in processed foods, often rich in carbohydrates and unhealthy fats, can increase methylglyoxal production.

 The Cancer Connection Studies have shown that high levels of methylglyoxal can inhibit genes that protect against cancer, such as BRCA2.
 This inhibition can damage DNA and increase the likelihood of cancer development.